 The biggest strength of Nusbaum’s work is how he grapples with baseball as mythology.
 “The story of Dodger Stadium has been condensed and mythologized,” he says.
 (6) “I think about how silly it is that for millions of us, civic identity is tied up in something as tenuous as baseball teams; then I think that it’s not silly at all, that baseball does have magical powers.”
 (3) The level of clarity and matter-of-factness with which he discusses these ideas is something that can resonate with any baseball fan, or fan of sport in general.
 It captures not just the attraction of the sport for fans, but also the symbolism and consequences that a game can have.
 It provides a foundation for the rest of the historical narrative to build upon to recall how the fates of all of these seemingly disparate events and people all end with baseball, and reminds readers that sport is never merely a recreational activity.
 It also reminds readers that other sporting events, teams, buildings, and experiences all weave together their own historical threads that connect different people together and create their own sets of ripple effects that change the trajectories of their communities and stakeholders.
 At the same time, Nusbaum warns that we often hide behind the cloak of mythology to shield ourselves from histories that are disruptive or uncomfortable.
-The allure of palm-tree lined California sunsets, the Vin Scully catchphrases, and the full display of baseball Americana can obstruct the histories of those like the Aréchigas that are buried underneath the outfield bleachers.
-Nusbaum is successful in giving these histories the due diligence that they deserve.
+The allure of palm-tree-lined California sunsets, the Vin Scully catchphrases, and the full display of baseball Americana can obscure the histories of those like the Aréchigas that are buried underneath the outfield bleachers.
+Nusbaum is successful in giving these histories the exposure that they deserve.

 Nusbaum is also very clear that he never intended to write an academic book, which is in part what makes it so accessible to non-academic audiences.
-The book is clear of any technical jargon or dense conceptual frameworks, but it would still carry its own weight in an academic setting because of his smart use of research methodologies and suitability as a text that can teach students about balancing different historical perspectives.
+The book is clear of any technical jargon or dense conceptual frameworks, but it would still carry its own weight in an academic setting because of his smart use of research methodologies and its suitability as a text that can teach students about balancing different historical perspectives.
 However, he also explains that because he chooses to write for a general audience, he chooses not to include footnotes, endnotes, or a bibliography, believing that the impact “would have been lessened with the inclusion of copious in-text citations and notes.” (xiii) Instead, he includes a section entitled “Notes on Sources” that briefly describes his source material for each chapter in about one paragraph each.
-Dodger Stadium is perhaps one of the most researched subjects in baseball history, and Nusbaum’s book marries it with hearty understandings about city planning, public housing, political movements, and other early twentieth century historical events.
-The inclusion of citations, or even just a bibliography, would have provided an immense resource for readers may become inspired to build upon this work through their own research or trace back some of Nusbaum’s evidence to a specific source, interview, or archival collection.
+Dodger Stadium is perhaps one of the most researched subjects in baseball history, and Nusbaum’s book enriches it with accounts about city planning, public housing, political movements, and other early and mid-twentieth-century historical events.
+The inclusion of citations, or even just a bibliography, would have provided an immense resource for readers who might become inspired to build upon this work through their own research or trace some of Nusbaum’s evidence to a specific source, interview, or archival collection.
 This omission severely limits its usefulness as a research tool.
 Nonetheless, Stealing Home adds much to the rich existing historiography about Dodger Stadium by rehumanizing some of the many stakeholders whose lives shaped, and were shaped by, the Brooklyn squad’s move westward.